 - Get on all fours.
 Hands directly under your shoulders, knees directly under your hips.
 Spine neutral.
 Look at a spot on the floor about a foot ahead of your hands.
 This keeps your neck in line with your spine and prevents you from craning your head up.

 - Brace your core.
 Tighten your abs to lock your pelvis in place.
 This is the key to the entire exercise.
 If your pelvis rotates when you lift, you lose the glute medius activation completely.
-Think of it this way: imagine you're balancing a book on your lower back.
-Don't let it fall off.
+Coach Ty's cue: "Imagine you're balancing a book on your lower back.
+Don't let it fall off."

 Common Mistakes to Avoid